Frequently Asked Questions

 What is SCIDM?

 A drill meet is a competition of military bearing, marching, military knowledge, and dress and ceremonies.
 Each event emphasizes different aspects of military traditions.
 The Southern California Invitational Drill meet is one of the largest and oldest drill competitions in the nation, hosting over 100 junior and senior teams made up of cadets and midshipmen from the Navy, Marines, Army, and Air Force.
+This joint branch service allows us to celebrate the customs and traditions that are fundamental to our military in a challenging, yet fair joint competition.

 When and where is SCIDM?